Lusito/blog/src/blog/pages/misc/react-performance-issues.page.md

     todoIds: todos.map((v) => v.id),
   }),
   {
-    // By adding a result equality check,
+    // By adding a custom result equality check,
-    // we only rerender if the ids change!
+    // we can only rerender if the ids change!
     memoizeOptions: {
-      resultEqualityCheck: shallowEqual,
+      resultEqualityCheck: customEqual,
     },
   },
 );